MrJohnZoidberg/Snips-Wecker/README.md

 ### While ringing

-While an alarm is ringing you can say a hotword, which is by default "Hey Snips!".
+While an alarm is ringing in a room you can say a hotword in this room, which is by default "Hey Snips!".
+The ringtone

 ![img](resources/Snips-Alarmclock-ringing.png)